- Explore Huaraz, the adventure town in the Peruvian highlands

 - Enjoy splendid views of Yerupaja Grande, the second highest peak in Peru

 - Test your lungs and physical fitness on this demanding, high altitude trek

-The Huayhuash eight-day trek is an expedition specially designed for those trekkers who do not have sufficient time to complete the Huayhuash Circuit (12-15 days) but still want to get to the heart of the Cordillera Huayhuash and undertake some serious hiking.
+The Huayhuash trek is an expedition specially designed for those trekkers who do not have sufficient time to complete the entire Huayhuash Circuit (up to 15 days) but still want to get to the heart of the Cordillera Huayhuash and undertake some serious hiking.